Fabric Setup for Azure AD DS LDAPS

 In this file, we will insert the name of the group that the user will use as the fabric admin, and the AD to which the user belongs.
 In our example K2vtdaadmin

-echo "K2vtdaadmin" > $K2_HOME/config/admin_privileges
+echo "K2vtdaadmin" > $FABRIC_HOME/config/admin_privileges

-• Config Fabric's config.ini file as follows:
+• Config Fabric's config.ini file with the following parameters:

 The following steps are unique to LDAPS (as opposed to LDAP):

-• Import an LDAPS certificate to the Java truststore
+• Import an LDAPS certificate to the Java truststore using certificates.sh addtrust:

 For more information about how Fabric works with LDAP, see here.
 For more information about SAML configuration in Fabric, please read here.